Fredericksburg, Virginia

-Fredericksburg is an independent city located in the Commonwealth of Virginia.
-As of the 2020 census, the population was 27,982.
+Fredericksburg is an independent city in Virginia, United States.
+The population was 27,982 at the 2020 census.
 It is 47.59 mi south of Washington, D.C., and 52.70 mi north of Richmond.
-The Bureau of Economic Analysis of the United States Department of Commerce combines the city of Fredericksburg with neighboring Spotsylvania County for statistical purposes.
+The Bureau of Economic Analysis combines the city with neighboring Spotsylvania County for statistical purposes.

 Located near where the Rappahannock River crosses the Atlantic Seaboard fall line, Fredericksburg was a prominent port in Virginia during the colonial era.
-During the Civil War, Fredericksburg, located halfway between the capitals of the opposing forces, was the site of the Battle of Fredericksburg and Second Battle of Fredericksburg.
+It was halfway between the capitals of the opposing forces during the American Civil War, and was the site of the Battle of Fredericksburg and Second Battle of Fredericksburg.
 These battles are preserved, in part, as the Fredericksburg and Spotsylvania National Military Park.
-More than 10,000 African-Americans in the region left slavery for freedom in 1862 alone, getting behind Union lines.
+More than 10,000 African Americans in the region left slavery for freedom in 1862 alone, getting behind Union lines.
 Tourism is a major part of the economy.
 Approximately 1.5 million people visit the Fredericksburg area annually, including the battlefield park, the downtown visitor center, events, museums, art shops, galleries, and many historical sites.

-Fredericksburg is home to Central Park (as of 2004, the second-largest mall on the East Coast).
+Fredericksburg is home to Central Park.
 The Spotsylvania Towne Centre is located in Spotsylvania County, adjacent to the city.
 Major employers include the University of Mary Washington (named for the mother of George Washington, who lived here), Mary Washington Healthcare, and GEICO.
-Many Fredericksburg-area residents commute to work by car, bus, and rail to Washington, D.C., and Richmond, as well as Fairfax, Prince William, and Arlington counties.
+Many Fredericksburg area residents commute to work by car, bus, and rail to Washington and Richmond, as well as Fairfax, Prince William, and Arlington counties.

+Etymology

+The independent city of Fredericksburg was named in 1728 for Frederick, Prince of Wales, the eldest son of King George II.
+The designation coincided with the Virginia General Assembly's effort to establish a formal trading center at the fall line of the Rappahannock River a transitional zone where the river ceased to be navigable for larger vessels.
+Prior to English colonization, the area was inhabited by Algonquian-speaking tribes affiliated with the Powhatan Confederacy and later became a frontier for inland expansion from the Tidewater region.
+The selection of the site reflected practical logistics.
+Positioned at the head of navigation, Fredericksburg developed into a port town for exporting tobacco and receiving manufactured goods.
+Its function was tied to the movement of agricultural products rather than urban planning or centralized governance.
+The presence of large landholdings nearby, such as Ferry Farm purchased in 1738 by Augustine Washington aligned with the town's role as a local hub.
+During the colonial period, the town played a vital role in Virginia's economy and political life.
+It was home to many prominent families, including the Washingtons at George Washington's boyhood home, Ferry Farm Historic Site which lies just across the river from the city of Fredericksburg.
+Fredericksburg was incorporated as a town in 1781 and became an independent city in 1879, a legal status retained under Virginia's city-county separation framework.
+The city witnessed significant destruction during the American Civil War, particularly during the Battle of Fredericksburg in 1862, which caused long-term disruption to its infrastructure and population.